CESNET/eduroam-icinga/doc/icinga2_config.md

 This structure has been chosen for easier and cleaner implementation of static configuration part.

 You should create your own script, which creates this file according to the rules mentioned above.

+This file contains sensitive data, so the contents of the file are not part of this repository.

 - director
 - plain config in /etc/icinga2